MartinAverseng/FracMeshLib/README.md

 This Matlab toolbox contains implementations for the methods described in the paper <br>
 [Averseng, Claeys, Hiptmair: Fractured Meshes. <i>FINEL</i> (2023)](https://www.sciencedirect.com/science/article/pii/S0168874X22001809) <br>
 It allows to define and manipulate <i> Generalized meshes</i>, which is a structure modeling meshes of non-manifold geometries.
 It includes in particular fractured meshes, useful for Finite Element Methods (FEM) in fractured domains, and inflated meshes useful for Boundary Element Methods (BEM) for non-manifold boundaries (see, e.g., [this paper](https://arxiv.org/abs/2310.09204) and [this repository](https://github.com/MartinAverseng/multi-screen-bem3D-ddm/)).
+It builds on open source toolboxes from [this project](https://github.com/matthieuaussal/gypsilab) for finite element quadratures, assembling and standard mesh management.

 | FEM Solution of a 2nd order boundary value problem in a randomly generated "fracture network" with Neumann conditions at the boundary | FEM in space/FD in time solution of the wave equation in the complement a complex obstacle |
 :----:|:-----: